ymp5078/ymp5078.github.io/index.md

 ## About Me

-- 1st Year PhD student in Informatics
+- PhD candidate in Informatics
 - College of Information Sciences and Technology at Penn State

 ## Research Interests